Darlinghurst Nights

 Darlinghurst Nights is a musical.
 The text was written by Katherine Thomson and music by Max Lambert, based on the verse of Kenneth Slessor.
+The plot takes place in Sydney, Australia.

 It was premiered by Sydney Theatre Company at the Wharf Theatre on 7 January 1988, as part of the Festival of Sydney, playing a six-week season.
 The production also toured to Canberra.

 Darlinghurst Nights was revived by the Hayes Theatre in Sydney in 2018.